 Finding a kid’s first daycare begins with talking with other parents, surfing the net, researching types of childcare centers, etc. There are so many options when you find your child starting daycare, it can be hard for a parent to discern where to start.
 And if a daycare is the right fit for their family.
 Then, once you’ve started, how do you vet providers?

 Whether it’s your toddler’s or baby’s first day at daycare, both are limited in their ability to provide their parents feedback on their experience.
 It becomes the job of the parent to act on their behalf by asking questions, visiting, observing, and qualifying child care centers.
 This should happen based on the things considered MOST IMPORTANT for your child.
 The goal is for you to trust the center you choose with this most precious of your possessions.

-Read below to find our top 3 toddler or baby starting daycare tips.
+Read below to find our top 3 child-starting daycare tips.
 Even if you have a longer first day of daycare checklist, it won’t matter if the daycare you are investigating lacks any of these.

 Daycare Tip #1: Nurturing Childcare Staff

 A nurturing staff is intelligent, patient, joyful, and disciplined.

 Intelligent caregivers are part of the environment that is absorbed by the child.
 Their qualifications raise the level of care.
 Parents should ask what training and educational background are required of their daycare staff and how long the caregiver in the particular classroom has been there.
 Parents will find that college degrees in the childcare field and school supported ongoing professional development all contribute to a better day for your child.

 The center needs to be fully supportive of what its staff has been trained and educated to do.
 It may make the difference between an awake infant lying in their crib staring at the ceiling and one who has playtime on the rug with a human on their level.
 Positive and engaging Infant interaction is vital.
 Parents will notice that the higher level of caregiver qualifications, the higher the center fees, and they will know why.